reevoo/reevoo.github.io/_posts/2015-05-21-your-code-as-a-crime-scene.markdown

 One of the reasons I was captivated by the talk was the sheer simplicity of the concepts described; if you've done any kind of statistical analysis you already know how to analyse your VCS logs.

-I don't know if Tornhill was explicitly selling his book with his talk (!), but it worked - I got hold a copy of his book *Your Code as a Crime Scene* as soon as I could, and read it within a few days of receiving it.
+I don't know if Tornhill was explicitly selling his book with his talk (!), but it worked - I got hold a copy of his book (also titled [*Your Code as a Crime Scene*](http://www.amazon.co.uk/Your-Code-Crime-Scene-Bottlenecks/dp/1680500384/ref=sr_1_1?ie=UTF8&qid=1432283554&sr=8-1&keywords=your+code+as+a+crime+scene)) as soon as I could, and read it within a few days of receiving it.
 The book doesn't disappoint: Tornhill's writing style is entertaining, informative and insightful.

 A lot of the book focuses around Tornhill's tool [*Code Maat*](https://github.com/adamtornhill/code-maat) which provides an easy way to analyse your own code base.
 In reality *Your Code as a Crime Scene* could have been a dull instruction manual for the tool, but thankfully Tornhill uses the book instead to explain the theory behind the tool and the implications of the results it provides.
 As long as you're not afraid of the command line *Code Maat* is easy to install and use.